-Computational Biolgy is an interdisciplinary science at the interface of biology, chemistry, medicine, mathematics, and computer science.
+Computational Biology is an interdisciplinary science at the interface of biology, chemistry, medicine, mathematics, and computer science.
 Its goal is developing and applying computational approaches to studies of life processes and improvement of human health.
 In the postgenomic era, Computational Biology is of primary importance to basic, clinical and applied science in academia, industry, and many other segments of society.
-Current research interests our group include simulations of molecular recognition, protein dynamics, structural bioinformatics, systems biology, computer aided drug discovery, and protein design.
-To learn more about the work we are doing, please visit our individual faculty profiles to the left.
+Research interests in our Program include molecular recognition, protein dynamics, structural bioinformatics, systems biology, computer aided drug discovery, and protein design.
+To learn more about the work we are doing, please visit individual faculty profiles.